ciel-lang/CIEL/docs/README.md

 syntax a bit.
 For example, we include the `Trivia` library for pattern matching.

-We also aim to soften the irritating parts of standard Common Lisp.
+We also aim to **soften the irritating parts of standard Common Lisp**.
 A famous one, puzzling for beginners and non-optimal for seasoned lispers, is the creation of hash-tables.
 We include the `dict` function from the Serapeum library (which we enhanced further with a pull request):